Laci1953/Z80AS/README.md

 However, if you decide to use ZAS to assemble the source files, it will work too.

-The folder SOURCES contains the Z80AS source files.
+The folder SOURCES contains the Z80AS source files to be compiled with either ZAS or Z80AS.

+The folder SOURCES-Z80AS contains the Z80AS source files to be compiled ONLY with Z80AS.

 The folder TESTS contains various tests of the Z80AS features.